KiaFathi/reactTutorial/README.md

 ```
 1. Open up localhost:8080 in your browser of choice.

-1. Follow the steps below to build Tic Tac Toe!
+1. Follow the steps below to build Tic Tac Toe in the file 'src/app.jsx'

 1. Your changes to app.jsx will auto reload your browser.